 '''

 fullTextSession

 .createIndexer( User.class )

 .batchSizeToLoadObjects( 25 )

 .cacheMode( CacheMode.NORMAL )

 .threadsToLoadObjects( 5 )

+.threadsForIndexWriter( 3 )

 .threadsForSubsequentFetching( 20 )

+.progressMonitor( monitor ) //a MassIndexerProgressMonitor implementation

 .startAndWait();

 '''

 This will rebuild the index of all User instances (and subtypes), and will create 5 parallel threads to load the User instances using batches of 25 objects per query; these loaded User instances are then pipelined to 20 parallel threads to load the attached lazy collections of User containing some information needed for the index.
+Finally, 3 parallel threads are being used to Analyze the text and write to the index.